OmengU/quap/documentation/documentation.typ

 ```
 The main Component then has to be wrapped in a Router Component in order for the routes to work.

 In addition to simple routing, React Router also supports more advanced features such as loaders and actions, as shown in the example above.
-Loaders allow the developer to define functions that automatically get executed when the component loads.
+Loaders allow the developer to define functions that automatically get executed when the Component loads.
 This is used to load data from an external data source (#acr("API")).
 Actions on the other hand are more complicated.
 They emulate the standard #acr("HTML") feature, where, when a form is submitted, a #acr("HTTP") request is made.
 Actions intercept said request and relay the form data to a specifically defined function on a route.
 There, the data is processed and sent to a Backend Server.
 If there is only one action defined per route, said action is automatically executed on a form submit.
 Otherwise, the route of the action desired has to be defined on the Form.

 React Router also allows for the creation of Links to redirect to another page.
 Redirecting is also possible as a return value of an action or via a React Hook called `useNavigate()`. @misc-reactrouter Hooks will be explained in the next section.
 === Concepts
 The following concepts are vital to understanding the implementation of the Frontend.
 ==== React Component Types
 React offers the ability to create two different types of Components: *Class* Components and *Functional* Components.
 Class Components are the older way, available since React was first released.
 They are essentially JavaScript Objects/Classes.
-They allow for the use of Lifecycle Methods, which perform actions at specific stages of the component's lifecycle (creation, update, deletion).
-They also allow for the management of the component state.
-This means that it is possible to store data specific to the component instance and to modify that data at any time.
+They allow for the use of Lifecycle Methods, which perform actions at specific stages of the Component's lifecycle (creation, update, deletion).
+They also allow for the management of the Component state.
+This means that it is possible to store data specific to the Component instance and to modify that data at any time.
 Functional Components, on the other hand, rely on functions for their implementation.
 When displayed, Functional Components act like a standard function and are executed once.
 They return  #acr("JSX") markup.
 Due to that behavior, they do not support Lifecycle Methods and dynamic state management.
 This made them by far the less popular option for a long time until Hooks were introduced.
 Hooks add the previously missing features to Functional Components.
 The by far most used Hook is the useState Hook.
 It allows for state management.
 It is initialized with a value and a setter function.
 Once the setter function is called, the entire Component gets rerendered with the updated data.
 ```tsx
 const [name, setName] = useState<string>("Simon")
 ```